banirezaie/astrocoders/README.md

-# Attendance register - Frontend
+# Attendance register

 In order to run the app, run these commands:

 - cd frontend
+- npm install
+- npm start

+then on a different Terminal:

+- cd backend
 - npm install
 - npm start